OwenBrotherwood/loopback-example-passport/README.md

 WITH LDAP :)
-- or at least one can be authenticated
+- Or at least one can be authenticated
-The whole subject of authorization is yet to be checked.
+- The whole subject of authorization is yet to be checked.
+- I note that on rendering of auth/account, the banner partial has an undefined for user.username

-Linked accounts...Needed?
+- Linked accounts...Needed?
 The LDAP is for internal access such that one can control access without depending on local accounts

 Notes:
 passport-configurator.js: the version in the root of this repo is changed from the presently available version